xuankimtran/docs-1/pages/katalon-analytics/docs/load-balancing-agents.md

 > Notes:
 >
-> * You can reassign old Test Run List or assign multiple new Test Run Lists to any configured Agent.
+> * You can reassign an old Test Run List or assign multiple new Test Run Lists to any configured Agent.

 To check the Test Execution process, go back to the **Test Environments** page.